mjmlab/pyinseq/README.md

 **samples_info.yml**
 * Contains basic information of each sample in the experiment.

-**summary_log.txt**
+**log.txt**
-* Log file that will save printed output from `snakemake`.
+* Log file from pyinseq, including the messages from the `snakemake` execution.
 This includes the order of steps taken during the pyinseq execution.

 **`<experiment name>`-config.yaml**
 * Configuration file with run parameters.